OCTOBER 2022

 No classic October kaomise programs in Nagoya this year but a special Kabuki program starring Living National Treasure Bandô Tamasaburô.

 • Kôjô: the close relationship between the actors and the audience is shown by stage announcements, usually lavish ceremonies to commemorate various important events.
-This month at the Misonoza, it is a stage speech done by Living National Treasure Bandô Tamasaburô.
+This month at the Misonoza, it is a stage speech delivered by Living National Treasure Bandô Tamasaburô.

 • Jusshukô: Princess Yaegaki is mourning the death of his fiance Katsuyori, but as she burns incense in his memory, she notices the resemblance between the new gardener and her fiance's portrait.
 The gardener is in fact Katsuyori, who has entered the household of Yaegaki's father to regain the possession of a stolen family treasure, a famous helmet, with the help of Nureginu, a woman who also mourns for the man that died in the place of the real Katsuyori.
 Unfortunately, Yaegaki's father has also seen through the disguise and plans to kill Katsuyori.
 The role of Princess Yaegaki, one of the most important onnagata roles, is played by Living National Treasure Bandô Tamasaburô, supported by Nakamura Hashinosuke, Kawai Yukinojô and Kitamura Rokurô in the roles of Katsuyori, Nureginu and Nagao Kenshin.